AnthonyLloyd/CsCheck/README.md

 <a href="https://www.nuget.org/packages/CsCheck"><img src="https://buildstats.info/nuget/CsCheck?includePreReleases=true"></a>
 </p>

+NOTE: Please try the 2.0.0-rc1 release.
+The 2.0.0 release will be very soon after integrating any feedback.
+The examples below need a revamp which will happen over the next week.

 CsCheck is a C# random testing library inspired by QuickCheck.

 It differs in that generation and shrinking are both based on [PCG](https://www.pcg-random.org), a fast random number generator.